 At Appfluence, we do daily reports as a way to achieve clarity for the team.
 While it is not mandatory, it is absolutely helpful to keep everyone updated to your road blocks, progress, and accomplishments.
 Here’s a real screenshot of our daily send out.
 This is automatically generated by Priority Matrix, in this case on the Mac.

 To get weekly status reports like these, try it out for yourself!
+Also, you can get a free weekly status report template as well as an explanation of the importance of weekly status reporting.

 From the Northwestern University website, you can find the following weekly status report template: